The mention-density model: how AI search actually cites mid-market e-commerce brands

 Five of the eight mid-market audio brands we tested - Skullcandy, Teufel, Master & Dynamic, AIAIAI, Grado Labs - got cited zero times by any of the four leading LLMs when asked "best wireless headphones under $300."
 The remaining three were each cited by exactly one model, with no overlap between ChatGPT, Claude, Gemini, and Perplexity.
 Sony, Bose, and Sennheiser appeared in all four shortlists.

 This is not a story about audio.
-It is what happens to mid-market brands across every category when the query is broad enough that LLMs default to memory.
+It's what happens to mid-market brands in every category once the query is broad enough that the LLM falls back on memory.

 Stay in the loop